common-workflow-library/bio-cwl-tools/README.md

 All CWL tool descriptions are licensed under the Apache 2.0 license.
 The underlying tools are under one or more Free and Open Source Software licenses.

+# Styleguide

+1. First line must be `#!/usr/bin/env cwl-wrapper`
+1. Second line is `cwlVersion: v1.0`
+1. Third line is `class: CommandLineTool`
+1. `*.cwl` files must be marked executable (`chmod a+x *.cwl`)
+1. All tool descriptions must have a software container.
+Use a container from biocontainers.pro if available
+1. If you use schema.org annotations, specify the schema using the RDF version: `$schemas: [ http://schema.org/version/latest/schema.rdf ]`

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):